Harris (train): Final years

+A number of Harris cars were stored at the Arden Street sidings near North Melbourne railway station in 1989.
+In July that year a batch of 11 cars - two Blocks and a Unit - were extracted from storage there and proceeded to Newport Workshops.
+The cars transferred were, from the east end, 774M-617T-687T-752M, 746M-2886T-881T-1537M, 527BT-875T-785M.
+Only one of these cars would go on to be reused, 886T becoming BIH185 shortly thereafter.

 Preservation

-With most of the fleet being buried due to asbestos, or converted to H-type carriages, only four have survived.
+With most of the fleet being buried due to asbestos, scrapped, or converted to H-type carriages, only four have survived.

 Motor cars 795M and refurbished 903M (both pictured below) are preserved at the Newport Railway Museum.

 Greaser cars 794M and 797M are owned by VicTrack, and are stored at Newport Workshops.